DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxFileManager/5 File System Providers/Object/1 Configuration/Configuration.md

 ---
 ##### shortDescription
-This section describes options that configure the **Array** file provider.
+This section describes options that configure the **Object** file system provider.

 ---